newrelic-experimental/newrelic-java-rxjava/README.md

 &nbsp;&nbsp;\# Used to toggle the use of segments in RxJava2 objects
 &nbsp;&nbsp;RxJava2:
 &nbsp;&nbsp;&nbsp;&nbsp;useSegments: false
+### RxJava3
+Support for RxJava3 is the same as the RxJava2.
+Requires different extension jars due to changes to package names
 ## Building
 Building the extension requires that Gradle is installed.
 To build the extension jars from source, follow these steps: